How to tour Europe in a Motorhome-the ULTIMATE guide

 Aires in Europe

 There are two types of motorhome overnight parking options instead of campsites.
-The first are approved Motorhome parking places, which are called Aires in France, Stellplatz in Germany and Sostas if you’re campervanning in Italy.
+The first are approved Motorhome parking places, which are called aires in France, Stellplatz in Germany and Sostas if you’re campervanning in Italy.
 They’re all pretty much exactly the same!

 Motorhome Parking Tips for Aires